 Keeping up with more than one online sportsbook account might seem like a lot of work, but it is really the only way to go if you are serious about making money from your sports betting hobby.
 That’s because different sportsbooks typically don’t offer the same odds or the same prop bets on the same sporting event, so one site might be more advantageous to you than another – it just depends on a case by case basis.
 Fortunately, the easy-to-use nature of all the top legal Oregon sports betting websites makes managing multiple accounts a relatively simple task.

 Further sweetening the deal is that each sports betting service has its own set of bonus incentives for signing up, making new deposits and winning bets.
-When you factor in what amounts to free money the online sportsbooks are willing to pay out, it makes a ton of sense to use multiple services.
-If nothing else, having more than one account enables the user to spread out some of the risk inherent in gambling.
+When you factor in the free play perks that online sportsbooks are willing to give their members, it makes a ton of sense to use multiple services.
+If nothing else, having more than one account enables the user to spread out some of the risk inherent in gambling and sports betting.